basicpage/basicpage.github.io/README.md

 - `mastodon`: *URL* to your Mastodon account.

-- `gitlab`: username to your Gitlab account.
+- `gitlab`: Username to your Gitlab account.

 - `bluesky`: *URL* to your BlueSky account.